• Skip to primary navigation

 Next steps

-If you are in one of these difficult situations, we would suggest reaching out to us for a free case review.
+If you are in one of these difficult situations, we would suggest reaching out to us for a case evaluation.
 If you qualify, we will look at your situation and give you pointers on what to do.
 In some cases, we could actually represent you and file the report for you.
-In other situations, we may be able to direct you on what to do and you can get everything done yourself while protecting your rights.
+In other situations, we may be able to direct you on what to do, and you can get everything done yourself while protecting your rights.

-It is just important that you get your workplace injury reported.
-Too many workplace injuries go unreported — and the person that ends up losing in that situation is you.
+Just remember that it is vital that you report your workplace injury.
+Too many workplace injuries go unreported — and the person who ends up losing in that situation is you.